Sciatica Treatment

 What techniques do chiropractors use to treat sciatica?

-How long does it take to see results from chiropractic treatment for sciatica?
+How long does it take to see results from Chiropractic treatment for sciatica?

-What should I expect during a chiropractic visit?
+What should I expect during a Chiropractic visit?

 Can sciatica go away on its own?

-Is chiropractic care for sciatica safe?
+Is Chiropractic care for sciatica safe?

 What can I do at home to support my recovery from sciatica?

-Can chiropractic care prevent future episodes of sciatica?
+Can Chiropractic care prevent future episodes of sciatica?

 How MYo Lab Can Help